-Why do back-to-back readings sometimes produce different results?
+Why back-to-back readings produce different results

 The First Test

-It is possible that you may be taking the reading too soon after waking.
+You may be taking the reading too soon after waking.
 If you wake without an alarm, there is usually a cortisol release associated with waking up that usually fades a few minutes after waking.
 If you use an alarm, it may take a few minutes for your body to adjust from the resting state to the waking state.

-In either case, waiting a few minutes after you wake up to take your Morning Readiness reading may provide more consitency in the process.
+In either case, waiting a few minutes after you wake up to take your Morning Readiness reading may provide more consistency in the process.
 Feel free to get up and take care of any non-stressful tasks while waiting to get your blood flowing so-to-speak.
 See below for more information.